WHO WE ARE

 The Aldo Leopold Audubon Society (ALAS) serves Central Wisconsin including Portage, Wood, Marathon and Waupaca counties.
 Our goals include environmental advocacy, conservation and habitat restoration, science-based environmental education, membership recruitment and support and outreach to the wider community, fundraising, and supporting the National Audubon mission and programs.

-As a chapter of the National Audubon Society, our mission is to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats for the benefit of humanity and the earth's biological diversity.
+As a chapter of the National Audubon Society, our mission is to foster appreciation and concern for all living things, and to protect and preserve their ecosystems.
 The national network of community-based nature centers and chapters, scientific and educational programs, and advocacy on behalf of areas sustaining important bird populations, engage millions of people of all ages and backgrounds in positive conservation experiences.

 Monthly programs and field trips are free and open to the public.
 Programs and field trips feature conservation experts from throughout Wisconsin, examination of current environmental issues impacting Wisconsin and local communities, and tours of unique natural and cultural sites and phenomena.
 Monthly programs are recorded and available on YouTube.